jboss-developer/www.jboss.org/README.md

 ### "Unable to decrypt vault (GPGME::Error::BadPassphrase)"
 If using GNU PGP, sometimes you're not presented with a popup asking for the passphrase.
 This will result in the following error being presented:  `Unable to decrypt vault (GPGME::Error::BadPassphrase)`.
-To fix, use the instructions in the following url: https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html
+To fix this, use the instructions in the following URL: https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html